Tatyana Afanasyeva-Ehrenfest: Early life

 In 1912, they moved to Leiden in the Netherlands, where Paul Ehrenfest was appointed to succeed Hendrik Lorentz as professor at the University of Leiden, and where the couple lived throughout their career.

 Works in mathematics and physics

 Initially, Afanasyeva-Ehrenfest collaborated closely with her husband, most famously on their classic 1911 review of the statistical mechanics of Ludwig Boltzmann.
 The Conceptual Foundations of the Statistical Approach in Mechanics, by Paul and Tatyana Ehrenfest was originally published in 1911 as an article for the German Encyklopädie der mathematischen Wissenschaften (Encyclopedia of Mathematical Sciences), and has since been translated and republished.

+The Ehrenfest model of diffusion results from her work with her husband in 1907.

 Afanasyeva-Ehrenfest published many papers on various topics such as randomness and entropy, and teaching geometry to children.